-Where time is of the essence (e.g. where delay will cause danger to others, or an ongoing and real danger that evidence will be lost) then efforts to contact a lawyer will be consistent "The expression 'without delay' is not syno..., the delay reasonable in all circumstances, having regar v Mallinson [1993] 1 NZLR 528; (1992) 8 CRNZ 707)) Sec also 'Detaining while searching'.
-"The expression 'without delay' is not synonymous with 'instantly' or 'immediately'...was dex allos.
-PULSUART to the Official Information Act Tops (so unre so to) the delay reasonable in all circumstances, having regard to the purpose of the right."
-(R
+Where time is of the essence (e.g. where delay will cause danger to others, or an ongoing and real danger that evidence will be lost) then efforts to contact a lawyer will be considered in the light of those dangers.

+"The expression 'without delay' is not synonymous with 'instantly' or 'immediately'...was the delay reasonable in all circumstances, having regard to the purpose of the right."
+(Rv Mallinson [1993] 1 NZLR 528; (1992) 8 CRL 707))

+See also 'Detaining while searching'.